DukeRobotics/robosub-ros/foxglove/README.md

 - `pid-panel`: Panel to read/set PID gains

 ### Layouts
-- `controls-monitor.json`: 6 graphs for each control axis (x, y, z, roll, pitch, yaw) plotting setpoint and control effort against time
+- `controls-monitor.json`: Plots setpoint and control effort for each axis
+- `pid-info.json`: Plots setpoint, control effort, filtered error, filtered derivative, and provided derivative for each axis
-- `current-pose.json`: 6 graphs for each axis (x, y, z, roll, pitch, yaw) plotting the current pose of the robot
+- `current-pose.json`: Plots the current pose
+- `controls-power.json`: Plots the set power scaled, actual power, and their difference for each axis
 - `drc.json`: All Duke Robotics's custom Foxglove panels

 ## Local Dependencies